Rdatatable/data.table/README.md

   3. `DT[column == value]` no longer recycles `value` except in the length 1 case (when it still uses DT's key or an automatic secondary key, as introduced in v1.9.4).
 If `length(value)==length(column)` then it works element-wise as standard in R. Otherwise, a length error is issued to avoid common user errors. `DT[column %in% values]` still uses DT's key (or an an automatic secondary key) as before.
 Automatic indexing (i.e., optimization of `==` and `%in%`) may still be turned off with `options(datatable.auto.index=FALSE)`.

+  4. `na.omit` method for data.table is rewritten in C, for speed.
+It's ~11x faster on bigger data; see examples under `?na.omit`.
+It also gains two additional arguments a) `by` accepts column names (or numbers) on which to check for missing values.
+2) `invert` when `TRUE` returns the rows with any missing values instead.

 #### BUG FIXES